How to take a year off to travel with kids. What to do about your jobs and condo. And how to save up enough money to afford it.

 They are the adventurous, think-outside-the-box sorts of people who recently bought a 1970’s mansion with another family.
-And a few years ago they took a whole year off to go travelling with their kids.
+And a few years ago they took a whole year off to go traveling with their kids.
 While it might seem like they must be amazingly rich, they actually are just really good planners.
 Like my friend Bernie, they live a pretty small lifestyle and are really good at saving.

 The logistics of taking a year off to travel

 The first question I asked her was what they needed to do ahead of time to get organized for their trip.
-Tom and Claire had careers, a small townhouse and kids in grades 4 and 6.
+Tom and Claire had careers, a small townhouse, and kids in grades 4 and 6.
 Pulling away from all their responsibilities took quite a bit of planning and work.

 They had been planning their trip for a really, really long time.
 They spoke with their bosses about one year before their planned departure.
 And they went into the conversation fully prepared to quit if their employers wouldn’t let them have the time off.

 Luckily, their employers were understanding, and they were both able to return to their jobs.
-Giving a whole year’s notice meant that it was easier for their employers to organize for Claire and Tom’s replacements.
+Giving a whole year’s notice meant that it was easier for their employers to organize Claire and Tom’s replacements.

-Claire and Tom owned a townhouse in an older strata.
+Claire and Tom owned a townhouse in an older building.
 And they needed to sublet it as a furnished rental to help cover their costs.
 In the end, they had two different renters to cover the whole twelve-month period.

 - They packed all of their personal belongings into a few large closets.
-That included all their clothes, photos and anything they couldn’t bear to have lost or broken.
+That included all their clothes, photos, and anything they couldn’t bear to have lost or broken.
 Everything else, including the artwork and dishes in the kitchen, was left out for the renters to use.

-- Everything was left in absolutely the best working shape, so Claire and Tom wouldn’t have to deal with arranging for repairs while away.
-That meant replacing their dishwasher, fridge and toilet before they otherwise would have.
+- Everything was left in absolutely the best working shape so Claire and Tom wouldn’t have to deal with arranging for repairs while away.
+That meant replacing their dishwasher, fridge, and toilet before they otherwise would have.
 The appliances were still technically functional but had chronic issues that a renter wouldn’t want to deal with.

 - They rented their house out for slightly below market so they would have lots of interested renters and would be able to pick people who would take good care of their home.

-- Claire’s parents acted as a local contact person in case of emergencies.
+- Claire’s parents acted as a local contact in case of emergencies.
 Luckily all they had to deal with was meeting the renters to exchange keys and conducting a walk-through of the townhouse.

 - By advertising on craigslist, Claire and Tom were able to find and interview potential renters even though they were 9 timezones away.

 Saving up for their year of travel was probably the most difficult part.
-Claire and Tom made the decision to start saving when the kids were young and they just went from there.
+Claire and Tom made the decision to start saving when the kids were really young and they just went from there.
 It meant living a frugal lifestyle for a number of years.